ssbc/ssb-ahoy/README.md

   - [x] starts
   - [ ] builds working installers
 - [ ] _ANY_ UI design + css !
+- [ ] use remotely provided core plugins if they're provided (instead of ones installed here)

 Bonus:
 - [ ] names next to the local peers keys